-6. Swap alarms for 'silent' alarms.
-This will significantly reduce noise and escalation on the ward and reduce the frequency of distress caused by alarms or those with auditory sensitivity.
-Staff need to be alerted rather than alarmed; silent alarms will ensure alerts happen without causing distress to other people.

-7. Reduce noise and echo.
+- 6. Swap alarms for 'silent' alarms.
+This will significantly reduce noise and escalation on the ward and reduce the frequency of distress caused by alarms for those with auditory sensitivity.
+Staff need to be alerted silent alarms will support this to happen without causing distress to other people. - 7.
+Reduce noise and echo.
 Ensure there is quiet space and outdoor space that people can access at any time.
 Soft furnishings, gently closing doors, carpet, sound absorbing panels and acoustic vinyl can all help.
-Consider background noise too (including roads, heating and cooling systems, extractor fans, voices, TVs/radio, chatting etc).
-Ensure there is an actually quiet space and outdoor spaces people can access at any time.
-Support time out from noisy or otherwise overloading environments during the day, and as needed.
+Consider background noise too (including roads, heating and cooling systems, extractor fans, voices, keys, TVs/radio etc).
+Ensure there is an actually quiet space and outdoor spaces people can access at any time. - 8.
+Consider the impact of lighting and support user control.
+Hypersensitivity to lighting can be painful.
+High quality bulbs and component parts can reduce potential flicker and noise (which can be more likely if lights are dimmable).
+Ensure that lights can be turned off easily, that low level lighting is available, and that lights are warm yellow and diffused (shaded). - 9.
+Consider the impact of smells.

-8. Change all fluorescent lighting for alternatives.
-Ideally halogen, but highquality LED bulbs, with diffused lights are better than fluorescent.
-Lights should be quiet - not buzzing or flickering.

-9. Consider the impact of smells.
 This includes smells from people, food, cleaning products, and laundry products.
-Neutralise smells wherever possible (closing doors, using unscented products, supporting people to 'mask' smellswith preferred scents, or to use preferred products).

-10. Consider the impact of touch and texture.
-Hypo and hyper sensitivities might mean that people may be more or less sensitive to physical contact.
+Neutralise smells wherever possible (closing doors, using unscented products, supporting people to 'mask' smells with preferred scents, or to use preferred products). - 10.
+Consider the impact of touch and texture.
+Hypo and hyper sensitivities might mean that people may be more, or less, sensitive to physical contact.
+This needs consideration in relation to potential physical restraint (best avoided), food, shower / bath / personal care and textures of materials including bedding, furniture, clothes and towels.

 Full report and resources available: